- Nouns (Sustantivos): Words that name people, places, things, or ideas. They have gender (masculine or feminine) and number (singular or plural).

 - Gender Agreement

-Gender agreement in Spanish ensures that adjectives, articles, and other modifiers match the gender (masculine or feminine) of the nouns they describe.
+Gender agreement in Spanish grammar means that adjectives, articles, and pronouns change their form to match the gender (masculine or feminine) of the nouns they refer to.

 - Noun-Adjective Agreement